0xNineteen/blog.md/contents/sol-tvu/index.md

 </div>

 The replay stage plays a crucial role in processing new block transactions, reconstructing the state, and sending votes for new blocks.
-While the `WindowService` includes shreds in the blockstore, the `ReplayStage` reads from the blockstore to construct new banks.

-The first step involves recording new slots from the blockstore into the bank_forks structure using the `::generate_new_bank_forks` function.
-The bank_forks structure represents the chain path, including forks.
+The first step involves scanning for new slots from the blockstore and recording them into the bank_forks structure using the `::generate_new_bank_forks` function.
+The `bank_forks` structure holds all the slots in the chain, including forks.
 Each slot corresponds to a bank, which captures the state of the chain at that specific slot.

 For each new slot, its child bank is first cloned using `new_bank_from_parent_with_notify` and then transactions are processed to generate the new state for that slot using the `replay_blockstore_into_bank` function.